prominence-eosc/docs/faq-jobs.md

 ---

 ## Nested containers
-The simplest way to have a containerised job execute containers itself is to use the Singularity runtime and make use of udocker inside the Singularity container.
+The simplest way to have a containerised job execute containers itself is to define a PROMINENCE task using the Singularity runtime and make use of udocker inside the Singularity container.
-Below is a trivial example demonstrating installing and running a udocker container inside a Singularity container:
+Below is a trivial example with a job which installs and runs a udocker container inside a Singularity container:
 ```
 name: udocker-in-singularity
 resources: